free worksheets: English French German Italian Spanish Dutch Romanian Polish Russian Urdu Chinese TC u/c Chinese SC u/c Arabic

 But there are rays of hope out there in the system because certainly not all schools are bad and there are many wonderful teachers out there working with the next generation.
 I met one recently and she kindly shared with me her thoughts on education.
 It is an inspiring read and will give those of us who care about education hope and for once, a bit of good news about one of the most important parts of our society.
 I have quoted her thoughts verbatim and they are published on this site with her permission.

 "….I have had an enthusiasm and concern for children and young people for almost as long as I can remember.
 This, combined with a commitment to understanding how we can all live happier and more fulfilling lives, has led me to a range of different environments and information sources during the past decade.
-I have learnt how to use my talent in building relationships with children more effectively, and I have had time to develop my thoughts on education…
+I have learned how to use my talent in building relationships with children more effectively, and I have had time to develop my thoughts on education…

 From birth until the age of formal learning, children learn naturally and instinctively.
 They observe the real world around them; explore; experiment; persevere; and develop - all fired by their own motivation and at their own individual paces.
 Their achievements are spectacular.
 With only the support of others, they are the masters of their own learning, pursuing what they need and what interests them.